 Despite the ongoing battle for the end of cannabis prohibition in America, there is an ever-increasing body of work dedicated to exploring the chemical composition of the cannabis plant.
-While you may already know about cannabinoids like THC, CBD, and CBN, do you know about the entourage effect with terpenes?
-Discover what is the entourage effect is and why it’s important.
+You may already know about cannabinoids like THC, CBD, and CBN.
+But do you know about the entourage effect with terpenes?
+Discover what the entourage effect is and why it’s essential.

 Considering the synchronicity of cannabinoid and terpene production, perhaps it’s unsurprising to learn that researchers have discovered synergistic properties when paired with cannabinoids and flavonoids.

 So what is the entourage effect?
 According to cannabis researchers, it is the synergistic effects of phytopharmaceuticals in “successful herbal drug combinations.”

 The phrase ‘entourage effect’ first came into use in 1998 by chemists Ben-Shabat and Raphael Mechoulam.
 It’s used to describe the notion that cannabinoids other than THC, terpenoids, and flavonoids all work together.
 When combined, they cause effects induced by medical cannabis consumption.